sulonen/dead_simple/README.md

 # dead_simple

-dead_simple is a small, REST-compliant router for use with Node's http module.
+A simple, REST-compliant router for use with Node's http module.

 ## Installation